rothgar/netdata-wiki/snmp.node.js.md

 - each SNMP device can be used to collect data for any number of charts
 - each chart may have any number of dimensions
 - each SNMP device may have a different update frequency
+- each SNMP device will accept one or more batches to report values (you can set `max_request_size` per SNMP server, to control the size of batches).

 The source code of the plugin is [here](https://github.com/firehol/netdata/blob/master/node.d/snmp.node.js).